zextras/tech-doc/source/suite/backup.rst

 Backup of Team Database
 -----------------------

-`Zextras Team <team.xml>`_ is an instant messaging platform with a number of features, including file sharing, Web conferencing, and more.
+:doc:`team` is an instant messaging platform with a number of features, including file sharing, Web conferencing, and more.
 Since Team keeps track of everything (uploaded files, chat, and so on), its database can grow quickly to a large size: This slows down any Backup operations and is not usable for a restore operation.

 For this reason, the backup of Team’s DB has been disabled by default.
 An Administrator may enable it, in theory, **but only after having